fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 #### 11.20 Periodic health check

 We are pretty confident now that our pipeline prevents bad code of being deployed.
-However there are many sources of errors.
+However, there are many sources of errors.
 If our application would e.g. depend on a database that would for some reason become unavailable, our application would most likely crash.
-That's why it would be good idea to set up <i>a periodic health check</i> that would regurarly do a HTTP GET request to our server.
-We quite often refer this kind of request as a <i>ping</i>.
+That's why it would be a good idea to set up <i>a periodic health check</i> that would regurarly do an HTTP GET request to our server.
+We quite often refer to this kind of request as a <i>ping</i>.

-It is possible to [schedule](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#scheduled-events) GitHub actions to happend regurarly.
+It is possible to [schedule](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#scheduled-events) GitHub actions to happen regurarly.

-Use now the action [url-health-check](https://github.com/marketplace/actions/url-health-check) or any other alternatively and schedule a periodic health check ping to your deployed software.
+Use now the action [url-health-check](https://github.com/marketplace/actions/url-health-check) or any other alternative and schedule a periodic health check ping to your deployed software.
 Try to simulate a situation where your application breaks down and ensure that the check detects the problem.
 Write this periodic workflow to an own file.

-**Note** that unfortunately it takes quite a long until GitHub Actions for the first time starts to scheduled workflow.
-For me it took nearly one hour.
-So it might be a good idea to get the the check working firstly by triggering the workflow with git push.
+**Note** that unfortunately it takes quite a long until GitHub Actions for the first time starts a scheduled workflow.
+For me, it took nearly one hour.
+So it might be a good idea to get the check working firstly by triggering the workflow with git push.
 When you are sure that the check is properly working, then switch to a scheduled trigger.

-**Note also** that once you are get this working, it is best to drop the ping frequency (to max once in 24 hours) or disable the rule altogether since otherways your health check may consume [all your](https://devcenter.heroku.com/articles/free-dyno-hours) monthly free hours.
+**Note also** that once you get this working, it is best to drop the ping frequency (to max once in 24 hours) or disable the rule altogether since otherways your health check may consume [all your](https://devcenter.heroku.com/articles/free-dyno-hours) monthly free hours.

 #### 11.21 Your own pipeline

-Build a simillar CI/CD-pipeline for some of your own applications.
-Some of the good candidates are the phonebook app that was built in parts 2 and 3 of the course, or bloglist built in parts 4 and 5, or the redux anecdotes built in part 6.
+Build a similar CI/CD-pipeline for some of your own applications.
+Some of the good candidates are the phonebook app that was built in parts 2 and 3 of the course, or the blogapp built in parts 4 and 5, or the redux anecdotes built in part 6.
 You may also use some app of your own for this exercise.

 You most likely need to do some restructuring to get all the pieces together.
-A logical first step is to store both the frontend and backend code in a same repository.
+A logical first step is to store both the frontend and backend code in the same repository.
 This is not a requirement but it is recommended since it makes things much more simple.

-One possible repository structure would be to have backend at the root of the repository and the fronend as a subdirectory.
+One possible repository structure would be to have the backend at the root of the repository and the frontend as a subdirectory.
 You can also "copy paste" the structure of the example app of this part or try out the [example app](https://github.com/fullstack-hy2020/create-app) mentioned in [part 7](/en/part7/class_components_miscellaneous#frontend-and-backend-in-the-same-repository).

 It is perhaps best to create a new repository for this exercise and simply copy and paste the old code there.
-In real life you most likely would to this all in the old repository but now "a fresh start" makes things easier.
+In real life, you most likely would do this all in the old repository but now "a fresh start" makes things easier.

-This is a long and perhaps quite a tought exercise, but this kind of situation where you have a "legacy code" and you need to build it a proper deployment pipeline is quite commoin in real life!
+This is a long and perhaps quite a tough exercise, but this kind of situation where you have a "legacy code" and you need to build   proper deployment pipeline is quite common in real life!

-Obviously this exercise is not done in same repository as the previous exercises.
-Since you can return only one repository to submission systen, put a link of the <i>other</i> repository to the one you fill in to the submission form.
+Obviously, this exercise is not done in the same repository as the previous exercises.
+Since you can return only one repository to the submission systen, put a link of the <i>other</i> repository to the one you fill into the submission form.

 #### 11.22 Protect master and ask for pull request

 Protect the master branch of the repository where you did the previous exercise.
-This time prevent also administrator of merging the code without a review.
+This time prevent also the administrators from merging the code without a review.

 Do a pull request and ask any of GitHub users [mluukkai](https://github.com/mluukkai), [kaltsoon](https://github.com/kaltsoon) or [jakousa](https://github.com/jakousa) to review your code.
 Once the review is done, merge your code to master.